naif-sameer/my-programming-docs/docs/javascript/vuejs/vuejs.md

 ### Computed vs watch
 Use Computed when:
 1. You need to compose new data from existing data source.
-2. You need to reduce the length of varivale
+2. You need to reduce the length of variable

 Use Watchers when:
 1. You have to check if a property has changed to a favorable value to know if you'er ready to perform an action.